aws-samples/aws-security-hub-full-report-email/README.md

 ## How to Setup a Recurring AWS Security Hub Full Report Email
 This solution uses AWS Security Hub API, AWS Lambda, Amazon S3, and Amazon SNS.
-List of findings are aggregated into csv file.
-Findings identify common security issues that may require remediation action.
+List of findings are aggregated into csv file, to help identify common security issues that may require remediation action.

 ### Overview
 Security Hub includes various security standards and integrations that you can enable to understand your overall security state.
 A recurring Security Hub Full Report email will provide recipients with a proactive communication summarizing the security posture and improvement within AWS Accounts.